GNOME/adwaita-icon-theme/README.md

 For an up to date guide on how to use and how to design GNOME style icons, see the GNOME User Interface Guidelines: [UI Icons](https://developer.gnome.org/hig/guidelines/ui-icons.html) and [App Icons](https://developer.gnome.org/hig/guidelines/app-icons.html).

 ## Building and Contributing to Adwaita
 The icon set for system components shares the same workflow as 3rd party app symbolics, the [icon devkit](https://gitlab.gnome.org/Teams/Design/icon-development-kit).
+Icon devkit provides more detailed guidelines on the symbolic style.

 While many legacy symbolics only live as the exported individual SVGS in `Adwaita/symbolic/`, the replacements are maintained in `src/symbolic/core.svg`.
 Using icon categories/contexts are [no longer used](https://gitlab.gnome.org/GNOME/adwaita-icon-theme/-/issues/73) and all new icons go into `actions`.
 Please refer to the [Devkit guidelines](https://gitlab.gnome.org/Teams/Design/icon-development-kit) on how to structure the metadata.